-- PT and OT are DHSs; compensation can't take into account the volume or value of referrals.
-SLP is not. - Understand how you bill the services.
+- PT and OT are DHSs; compensation can't take into account the volume or value of referrals. - Understand how you bill the services.
 Services can be billed "incident to" a physician, which requires a physician in the office and involved in the care, or can be billed under the therapist's number.
-No reimbursement impact.